solana-labs/solana/docs/src/validator/best-practices/operations.md

 solana leader-schedule
 ```

-Based on the current slot and the leader schedule, you and calculate open time windows where your validator is not expected to produce blocks.
+Based on the current slot and the leader schedule, you can calculate open time windows where your validator is not expected to produce blocks.

 Assuming you are ready to restart, you may use the `solana-validator exit` command.
 The command exits your validator process when an appropriate idle time window is reached.
 Assuming that you have systemd implemented for your validator process, the validator should restart automatically after the exit.
 See the below help command for details: